-Section 7.
+Section 8.
 POSTING/PUBLISHING OF NOTICE The City Clerk is hereby directed to post and/or publish this ordinance or a synopsis of it for the period and in the manner required by the City Charter.
 The City Clerk is also hereby directed to file a Notice of Exemption concerning this ordinance with the Office of the Sonoma County Clerk in accordance with Section 15062 of the CEQA Guidelines.
-In accordance with California Health and Safety Code Section 17958.7, the City Clerk is hereby authorized and directed to file this Ordinance and the attached findings of fact with the California Building Standards Commission, the Housing and Community Development, the State Fire Marshal, and the State Historical Building Safety Board prior to the effective date of this Ordinance specified above.
+In accordance with California Health and Safety Code Section 17958.7, the City Clerk is hereby authorized and directed to file this Ordinance and the attached findings of fact with the California Building Standards Commission, the Department of Housing and Community Development, the State Fire Marshal, and the State Historical Building Safety Board prior to the effective date of this Ordinance specified above.

-Section 8.
-EXPIRATION AND REPEAL Unless amended to extend its term or to otherwise remain in effect, this ordinance shall expire, cease to be in effect and be automatically repealed without further action of the City Council upon the effectiveness and implementation of Ordinance N.C.S.
+Section 9.
+EXPIRATION AND REPEAL Unless amended to extend its term or to otherwise remain in effect, this ordinance shall expire, cease to be in effect and be automatically repealed without further action of the City Council upon Ordinance N.C.S. taking effect.

-INTRODUCED and ordered published and posted this 5th day of December 2022.

-ADOPTED this DD day of Month YYYY by the following vote:
+INTRODUCED, ordered posted/published, and ADOPTED this 19th day of December 2022, by the following vote: